 What you need to know to have a better chance of success

-“Just because you have some medical problems and/or diseases does not mean you are always inadmissible to the U.S. You can get a Waiver prepared to be able to immigrate or stay in the U.S.”— Don Quixote
+“Just because you have some medical problems and/or diseases does not mean you are always inadmissible to the U.S.— Don Quixote

 - Communicable disease of public health significance;